 2 It is notable that the fear of unemployment, despite the rebound in April, remains well below the level observed in the 2009 recession and the doubledip of 2012, which could be an indication of the effectiveness of the system of employment protection.
-See our Eco Note of 29 April: "Partial activity, an airbag to survive an economic crash" 3 The second round scheduled for 22 March did not of course take place.
+See our Eco Note of 29 April: "Partial activity, an airbag to survive an economic crash"

+The second round scheduled for 22 March did not of course take place.
 The government is set to decide when it will be held next week.

-The second found scheduled for 22 March did for of course take place.
-The government is set to decide when it will be held flext week.